Domestic Assault / Battery

 Brooksville Domestic Assault and Battery Defense Lawyer

 With domestic violence charges, it is in the best interest of police officers, other law enforcement, and court officials to err on the side of protecting the victim.
 If you have been arrested for domestic assault or battery in Hernando, Citrus, or Sumter County or the surrounding areas, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, take strides in making sure you as the alleged offender are protected by contacting The Law Office of Ashley Aulls, P.A..

-Ashley Aulls has spent over 20 years helping criminal defense clients like you.
+Ashley Aulls has practiced law since 1996.
 He believes in educating a client on his or her offense and keeping open communication lines for any questions or concerns while fighting ruthlessly against your charges.
 To find out what The Law Office of Ashley Aulls, P.A. can do for your domestic assault or battery charges in Hernando County or the surrounding areas, call (352) 593-4115 today and schedule your initial case consultation.

 - Important Definitions for Florida Domestic Violence